Java-Aliens/SprringBootMicroservicesSLabs/README.md

 **Modules**

-catalog-service: This services provides REST API for managing catalog of products(books).
+**catalog-service**: This services provides REST API for managing catalog of products(books).

-TechStack: Spring Boot, Spring Data JPA, PostgreSQL
+**TechStack:** Spring Boot, Spring Data JPA, PostgreSQL

-order-service: This service provides the REST API for managing orders and publishes order events to the message broker.
+**order-service:** This service provides the REST API for managing orders and publishes order events to the message broker.

-TechStack: Spring Boot, Spring Security OAuth2, Keycloak, Spring Data JPA, PostgreSQL, RabbitMQ
+**TechStack:** Spring Boot, Spring Security OAuth2, Keycloak, Spring Data JPA, PostgreSQL, RabbitMQ

-notification-service: This service listens to the order events and sends notifications to the users.
+**notification-service:** This service listens to the order events and sends notifications to the users.

-TechStack: Spring Boot, RabbitMQ
+**TechStack:** Spring Boot, RabbitMQ

-api-gateway: This service is an API Gateway to the internal backend services (catalog-service, order-service).
+**api-gateway:** This service is an API Gateway to the internal backend services (catalog-service, order-service).

-TechStack: Spring Boot, Spring Cloud Gateway
+**TechStack:** Spring Boot, Spring Cloud Gateway

-bookstore-webapp: This is the customer facing web application where customers can browse the catalog, place orders, and view their order details.
+**bookstore-webapp:** This is the customer facing web application where customers can browse the catalog, place orders, and view their order details.

-TechStack: Spring Boot, Spring Security OAuth2, Keycloak, Thymeleaf, Alpine.js, Bootstrap
+**TechStack:** Spring Boot, Spring Security OAuth2, Keycloak, Thymeleaf, Alpine.js, Bootstrap